 Running 3.1 miles might seem like a daunting feat, but with a plan in hand, the process becomes so much easier.
 A 5K is considered a gateway race, and once you complete it, you will want to take on longer distances.
 Here are three posts to help you finish the race:

-- Before hitting the starting line, read these tips for running your first 5K.
+- Before hitting the starting line, read these tips for running your first 5K, and make sure to download one of our 5K playlists.

-- Once you finish, set goals for a new personal record using these tips on how to run a faster 5K.
+- Once you finish, set goals for a new personal record using these tips and our training plan on how to run a faster 5K.

 Doubling Up: The 10K